Actifio/powershell/README.md

 ```
 $PSVersionTable.CLRVersion
 ```
-#### Mac and Linux OS Powershell
+#### Mac and Linux OS PowerShell

-This Powershell module has been successfully tested on Mac OS 10.12.
+This PowerShell module has been successfully tested on Mac OS 10.12.
 Only one issue was found, which is that the password cannot be saved in an encrypted file, as this process relies on a .NET DLL (crypt32.dll).
 At this time the only work around for stored scripts is to use -password rather than -passwordfile.

 ### 2)   Confirm if the actpowercli module is already installed